adreasnow/comp-chem-scripts/README.md

 ## `compoundScripts/fieldGen`
 This tool allows you to generate an electric field based on the grid points surrounding the molecules, and with the help of `plotField.py`, allows you to visualise the fiueld in PyMOL. since Psi4's generation of properties on a grid is serial in nature, I've also parallelised that process.

+Tips:
+If your wavefunction is going to take up lots of memory, make sure to run  your psi4 job specifying only a small amount (~16GB) but allow the slurm job to take as much memory as you need.
+This will force the calculation to use disk-based algorithms, instead of in-memory ones, that can otherwise explode in memory during density fitting procedures.
+Also make sure that you specify the same number of threads in the psi4 job as you do in the slurm script.

 ## `compoundScripts/miniFMO`
 This praticular project was a failiure, but attempted ot re-implement the FMO1+2 method in Psi4, using point charge genration of the ESP and optimisation.
 The process has been documented [on my website](https://adreasnow.com/PhD/Notebook/001/#method-testing)